Let's Go Somewhere

 Duration: 8–12 days (most commonly 10–11)

-Countries: France, Italy, Switzerland
+Countries: France, Switzerland, Italy

-Daily elevation gain: 800–1,200m
+Daily elevation gain: 2400-4000ft

-Start/End Point: Typically Chamonix or Les Houches
+Start/End Point: Typically Chamonix or Les Houches (both in France)

 It’s physically demanding, but very achievable with the right preparation.